kylozenzen/breathing-app/README.md

 (You can replace this with a screenshot of the app once it's live!)

 ✨ Features
  Multiple Breathing Techniques: Choose from 8 scientifically-backed breathing methods, including Box Breathing, 4-7-8, and Physiological Sigh, each with a summary of its benefits.

  Dynamic Visual Themes: Select from 3 beautifully animated, generative backgrounds (Constellation, Deep Ocean, Shifting Dunes) to create a calming atmosphere.

  Customizable Accent Colors: Each theme comes with its own set of accent colors to personalize the look and feel of your session.

  Animated Visual Guides: Follow along with clean, minimalist shapes (Circle, Square, Triangle) that animate in sync with your chosen breathing pattern.

  Guided Audio: An optional audio guide with pleasant chimes helps you follow the exercises with your eyes closed.
 Includes a volume control for comfort.

+ Focus Timer: Configure a dedicated focus session with preset durations and a simple countdown interface.

  Fully Responsive: The interface is optimized for a seamless experience on any device, from mobile phones to desktop monitors.

-"Learn" Section: An in-app educational screen provides summaries of each breathing technique and its specific benefits.
+ "Learn" Section: Accessible from the Breathing Settings tab, this educational screen provides summaries of each breathing technique and its specific benefits.

 🚀 How to Use
 This project is a single, self-contained HTML file.
 No installation or build process is required.